HRDepartment/commend/README.md

 // -> <b>Hello World</b>!
 ```

-Of course, because commend is fully configurable, you can always change the meaning of any of the tags or disable them, and change the output (html tags/classes/attributes) at will.
+Of course, because commend's output is fully configurable, you can always change the meaning of any of the tags or disable them, and change the output (html tags/classes/attributes) at will.

 ## Benchmark

 For fun I've included benchmarks against `commonmark`, `markdown-it`, `marked`, `remarkable`, and `snarkdown`, each run on 3 messages that are also valid commend syntax, all using their default settings.
-The libraries that do not sanitize their output (which commend does out of the box) also have an additional benchmark using their 'safe' option (commonmark) and/or `xss` (commonmark, marked, snarkdown).
+The libraries that do not sanitize their output (which commend does out of the box) also have an additional benchmark using their 'safe' option (commonmark) or `xss` (marked, snarkdown).
+This benchmark only tests the throughput of the parser, excluding the time taken to initialize the library's parser.

+On node v15.8.0, Linux 5.8.0, AMD Ryzen 7 2700X @ 4.00 GHz:

 ```
   commend v1.1.0: